krasenslavov/formajs/README.md

 ### [Build your form](https://formajs.com/index.html#structure)

-There are a few structure rules you need to follow when building your forms.
+There are a couple structure rules you need to follow when building your forms.

 1. First, add the `forma` class attribute to your target form tag.
 This is required if you plan to use the `/dist/css` files as your starting point for customization.
-2. Next each form row (field) must be structured as the example below, where `<span>` holds the text and `<div class="forma-fieldset">...</div>` for your form elements.
+2. Next each form row (field) must be structured as the example below, where `<span>` holds the text and `<div class="forma-fieldset">...</div>` is for your form elements.

-An example login form.
+A real-world example login form structure.

 ```html
 <form class="forma forma-login">